defreng/humtemp/README.md

 docker push 718314285581.dkr.ecr.us-east-1.amazonaws.com/humtemp:latest
 ```

-Unfortunately, I wasn't able to do further automation of the infrastructure setup due to time constraints - although I would love to see a fully automated, "every-commit-to-production" pipeline using tools like terraform or the AWS cli.
+Unfortunately, I wasn't able to implement further automation of the infrastructure setup and deployment due to time constraints - although I would love to see a fully automated, "every-commit-to-production" pipeline using tools like terraform or the AWS cli.

 This would also make it a lot easier to no longer use the terrible ":latest" tag on the Docker images for more reproducible deployments and rollback options.